mpmenne/metrolink-stl-data/README.md

 All of the data is compiled from the GTFS (Google Transit Feed Specification) which is a nationwide format for aggregating transit data.

 The data contained in this repository was obtained by the GTFS exchange.
-The last update to this repo was July 18th, 2018
+The last update to this repo was June 24th, 2023.

 http://www.metrostlouis.org/About/DeveloperResource.aspx